 - More Fantasy Worldbuilding Guides

-Over the years I’ve learned a lot when it comes to this creative process.
+Over the years I’ve learned a lot when it comes to the process of creating fantasy worlds.
 And following the release of Pariah’s Lament, reviewers consistently commented on how much they loved the world I’d created.
 So this provoked me to properly examine what I’d done.

 And this led to me defining my own approach to both creating a world and revealing it.
 Something I call natural worldbuilding.
 A method that: